CactusDev/CactusBot/docs/index.md

 # Welcome to the CactusBot documentation!
 This page contains information about syntax and usage techniques for CactusBot.
 ## [Setup](setup.md)
-If you plan on setting up your own instance of CB follow these instructions!
+If you plan on setting up your own instance of CactusBot follow these instructions!

 ## [Commands](commands.md)
 Certain unique commands are included in every bot and are programmed with